Razeen-ud-din/Quantum-Sparse-State-Preparation/README.md

 ## License

-Most of the work of the project is done under the classiq project available in github reporsitory https://gitlab.com/qworld/qeducation/qcourse551-1/-/issues/7
+Most of the work of the project is done under the classiq project available in github reporsitory https://gitlab.com/qworld/qeducation/qcourse551-1/-/issues/7 about a six months ago.

 Both of the reporsitories code and material license under the following regulation Accessing and copying code from these repositories without authorization of authors is illegal.